glasnt/talks/2017_08_PyConAU/slides.md

 Turns out the bloke with the dreads was Ben Dechrai.. who sort of.. co-founded OSDC... yeah...

+This was the start of my journey into public speaking.

+I've told this story before, and it's been affectionately referred to as my

+"super hero origin story"

+The rest of this talk is about my trials.

 ---
  <img src="pictures/brisbane.jpg" />

- <span class='foot'>King George Square, Brisbane.
-Public Domain</span>
+ <span class='foot'>[Wikipedia](https://commons.wikimedia.org/wiki/File:Statue-of-King-George-V.jpg)</span>

 Note: So I'm in a public square in Brisbane, as you do.
-It's 2015, a wonderful winter's afternoon, and I'm supposed to be giving a talk.
+It's 2015, a wonderful winter's afternoon, and I'm holding onto an ice cream for a friend, while they are saying hello to some really cute labradours.

-Instead I'm holding someone's ice-cream as they say hello to two gorgeous labradors.
+What I'm supposed to be doing right then was giving a talk.

 ---
  <img src="pictures/hatrack.png" />
- <span class='foot'>PyCon AU 2015, Brisbane.
-CC-BY 2.0</span>
+ <span class='foot'>[Flickr, CC-BY 2.0](https://www.flickr.com/photos/developersteve/albums/72157656549888386)</span>
 Note:
 At PyCon AU 2015, my first Python developers conference, I was supposed to give two talks.

+I'd been speaking at conferences for months.
+Months!
+Overseas and everything!

-It wasn't the first time I'd been asked to do this at a conference, so I thought I'd be fine.
+And it wasn't the first time I'd been asked to do this at a conference, so I thought I'd be fine.

+But two brand new talks at a conference?
+For a new speaker?
+Yeaaahhh...

 The first talk on Sunday was about acknowledging contributions to open source that aren't code, now known as the Hat Rack talk.